 In November 2021, the European Commission published the results of a fitness check it conducted to assess the EU's rules on illegal logging, including the EU Timber Regulation ('EUTR') - the main tool in the EU's framework to address illegal logging.
 While the Commission found that the EUTR has had some success in tackling illegal logging, the results of the fitness check pointed out several shortcomings and challenges that undermine the EUTR's impact.
-At the same time as the publication of the fitness check results, the Commission also published its proposal for a new EU regulation on deforestation-free products ('Deforestation Proposal') that will eventually replace and repeal the current EUTR.
+At the same time as the publication of the fitness check results, the Commission also published its proposal for a new EU regulation on deforestation-free products that will eventually replace and repeal the current EUTR ('Deforestation Regulation').
+The final text of the Deforestation Regulation has been officially adopted in April and May 2023 by the European Parliament and the Council of the European Union.

-The ongoing EU legislative process for the Deforestation Proposal offers a tremendous opportunity for EU decision-makers to learn from and address the gaps identified in the EUTR as well as its associated implementation and enforcement challenges.
-To support this effort, this report aims to provide an in-depth analysis of the implementation and enforcement of the EUTR in Poland to identify critical weaknesses in the EUTR framework so that lessons can be learned, and the identified gaps can be addressed in the Deforestation Proposal4 and its eventual implementation and enforcement.
+The new, strengthened provisions of the Deforestation Regulation offer a tremendous opportunity for EU decision-makers to learn from and address the gaps identified in the EUTR as well as its associated implementation and enforcement challenges.
+To support this effort, this report aims to provide an in-depth analysis of the implementation and enforcement of the EUTR in Poland to identify critical weaknesses in the EUTR framework so that lessons can be learned, and the identified gaps can be addressed in the implementation and enforcement of the Deforestation Regulation4.

 Poland is a particularly relevant country in which to investigate the effectiveness of the EUTR: over a quarter of Poland is covered by forest and almost 80% of forests are state-owned and managed by a government organization - State Forests National Forest Holding (Państwowe Gospodarstwo Leśne Lasy Państwowe), hereinafter referred to as 'State Forests' - on behalf of the Polish State Treasury.
 This makes a state-owned entity the largest timber operator subject to the requirements of the EUTR in Poland.
-It is, therefore, of particular interest to verify whether Poland is capable of balancing the economic use of public forests and fulfilling its responsibility to pro-
+It is, therefore, of particular interest to verify whether Poland